in is marking its early success in rebuilding its congregation by inviting its many neighbors to come celebrate.

 The cookout, which follows, will offer grilled meats, sides, desserts and vegetarian options.
 Activities including a bounce house and face painting will be provided for children.
 All events take place at the church, located at 905 East McMurray Rd.

 A postcard invitation is being mailed to every household within one-and-a-half miles of the church.

-St. David’s began its rebuilding just three months ago, after its former clergy and others in the congregation who had left the Episcopal Church moved to a new location.
+St. David’s just three months ago, after its former clergy and others in the congregation who had left the Episcopal Church moved to a new location.